gbb/ruleparser/README.md

 How to run
 -------

-How to run with an example file:
+How to run the code with an example file:

 > python ruleparser.py test.csv my_postgres_table

 Author and license